wdi-infinity/rails-api-template/README.md

 -   [`postgres`](http://www.postgresql.org)

-Until Rails 5 is released, this template should follow the most recent released version of Rails 4, as well as track `master` branches for `rails-api` and `active_model_serializers`.
+Until Rails 5 is released, this template should follow the most recent released version of Rails, as well as track `master` branches for `rails-api` and `active_model_serializers`.

 ## Installation